numpy/numpy/README.md

 Testing:

-NumPy requires `pytest` and `hypothesis`.
+NumPy requires `pytest`.
+In addition, there are a number of optional test dependencies, like Meson for testing the NumPy C API, Cython for testing the NumPy Cython API, and Hypothesis additional property-based tests.

 Tests can then be run after installation with:

     python -c "import numpy, sys; sys.exit(numpy.test() is False)"